khanduict/HR-Analytics-Executive-Dashboard-Power-BI-/README.md

 - Employee Turnover
 The goal of this analysis is to provide leadership with data-driven insights to support workforce planning, talent management, and strategic decision-making.

-## 2. Business Problem
+## 2. Business Problem Statement
-The company faces several workforce-related challenges:
-- Understanding workforce composition and distribution across departments, job levels, demographics, and locations.
-- Identifying retention trends to assess workforce stability and engagement.
-- Diagnosing employee turnover drivers to reduce attrition and associated recruitment, training, and productivity costs.
-- Improving talent retention strategies, particularly among high-impact roles and departments.
-Without a consolidated view of these metrics, leadership risks making decisions based on assumptions rather than evidence.
+The company lacked a centralized, interactive reporting system to answer key HR questions such as:
+- Which departments are growing or shrinking?
+- Where is employee turnover highest?
+- Which job levels are at the greatest attrition risk?
+- What are the key drivers behind voluntary exits?
+- How effective are current employee retention strategies?
+Without these insights, leadership risked:
+- Rising recruitment costs
+- Loss of high-performing employees
+- Leadership pipeline instability
+- Reduced workforce productivity

 ## 3. Business Objectives
 The primary business objectives of this analysis are: